AlmirMBH/shopify-onboarding-agent/README.md

 In automatic mode, translations occur without intervention.
 In manual mode, the support team selects the target language before responding.
 All conversations between customers and the support team will be stored in a separate knowledge database.
 This data will be used to complement the main manual during the next scheduled update.
 If the app owner does not perform the update within 7 days, a background process will automatically trigger it, incorporating the new knowledge from support team–customer interactions into the main manual.
 Rather than relying on an in-memory vector database, the application should use a persistent (external) vector database for storing and retrieving embeddings.
+It would also be helpful to include a dedicated page for manual uploads to make the app more user-friendly.
+When a new file is uploaded, it should replace the existing one.
+This will require some backend adjustments to ensure the old file is properly replaced and its name is updated to match the format expected by the current codebase.